petermanmj/le-kitchen/README.md

     - hood
     - outlets (probably 2 circuits)
     - lights
+  - extend 240v range plug to other side of ktichen
   - Inspection point with DCI
 * Plumbing
   - New supply lines to sink location